NgTrThanh/spotify-tidal-migration/README.md

 1. Clone this repository
 2. Install the requirements: ```pip install -r requirements.txt```
 3. Create a secrets.py file: ```touch secrets.py```
 4. Copy and paste the following into the secrets file.
 You want numbers for both the tidal and spotify IDs, not your email address.
 See the sections below for how to obtain both your tidal and spotify IDs, as well as spotify client credentials.
+If you want to copy playlists and tracks from one TIDAL or Spotify account to another one, fill also the "_2" fields (e.g. copy FROM account with tidal_id TO account with tidal_id_2 or FROM account with spotify_id to account with spotify_id_2).
 ```
 tidal_id = 'your_tidal_id'
+tidal_username = 'your_tidal_email_address@email.com'
 tidal_pwd = 'your_tidal_password'
 spotify_id = 'your_spotify_id'
-tidal_username = 'your_tidal_email_address@email.com'
 spotify_username = 'your_spotify_email_address@email.com'
 SPOTIPY_CLIENT_ID = 'your_spotify_client_ID'
 SPOTIPY_CLIENT_SECRET = 'your_spotify_client_secret'
 SPOTIPY_REDIRECT_URI = 'http://localhost/'
 spotify_discover_weekly_id = 'your_spotify_discover_weekly_id'
+tidal_id_2 = 'your_tidal_id'
+tidal_username_2 = 'your_tidal_email_address@email.com'
+tidal_pwd_2 = 'your_tidal_password'
+spotify_id_2 = 'your_spotify_id'
+spotify_username_2 = 'your_spotify_email_address@email.com'
 ```
 5. Run script.py: ```python script.py```.
 Right now, the script just signs into Spotify, signs into Tidal, and moves all Spotify songs to Tidal, but you can edit the script to run whatever functions you want.
 6. ???